John Harrison: Death and memorials

-Subsequent history
+Later history

-After World War I, Harrison's timepieces were rediscovered at the Royal Greenwich Observatory by retired naval officer Lieutenant Commander Rupert T. Gould.
+After the First World War Harrison's timepieces were rediscovered at the Royal Greenwich Observatory by the retired naval officer Lieutenant Commander Rupert Gould.

 The timepieces were in a highly decrepit state and Gould spent many years documenting, repairing and restoring them, without compensation for his efforts.
 Gould was the first to designate the timepieces from H1 to H5, initially calling them No.1 to No.5.
 Unfortunately, Gould made modifications and repairs that would not pass today's standards of good museum conservation practice, although most Harrison scholars give Gould credit for having ensured that the historical artifacts survived as working mechanisms to the present time.
-Gould wrote The Marine Chronometer published in 1923, which covered the history of chronometers from the Middle Ages through to the 1920s, and which included detailed descriptions of Harrison's work and the subsequent evolution of the chronometer.
+Gould wrote The Marine Chronometer, published in 1923, which covered the history of chronometers from the Middle Ages to the 1920s, and which included detailed descriptions of Harrison's work and the subsequent evolution of the chronometer.
 The book remains the authoritative work on the marine chronometer.

-Today the restored H1, H2, H3 and H4 timepieces can be seen on display in the Royal Observatory at Greenwich.
-H1, H2 and H3 still work: H4 is kept in a stopped state because, unlike the first three, it requires oil for lubrication and so will degrade as it runs.
+Today the restored H1, H2, H3, and H4 timepieces can be seen on display in the Royal Observatory at Greenwich.
+H1, H2, and H3 still work: H4 is kept in a stopped state because, unlike the first three, it requires oil for lubrication and so will degrade as it runs.
 H5 is owned by the Worshipful Company of Clockmakers of London, and was previously on display at the Clockmakers' Museum in the Guildhall, London, as part of the Company's collection; since 2015 the collection has been displayed in the Science Museum, London.

-In the final years of his life, John Harrison wrote about his research into musical tuning and manufacturing methods for bells.
-His tuning system, (a meantone system derived from pi), is described in his pamphlet A Description Concerning Such Mechanism ...
+In the final years of his life, Harrison wrote about his research into musical tuning and manufacturing methods for bells.
+His tuning system (a meantone system derived from pi), is described in his pamphlet A Description Concerning Such Mechanism ...
 (CSM).
-This system challenged the traditional view that harmonics occur at integer frequency ratios and in consequence all music using this tuning produces low frequency beating.
-In 2002, Harrison's last manuscript, A true and short, but full Account of the Foundation of Musick, or, as principally therein, of the Existence of the Natural Notes of Melody, was rediscovered in the US Library of Congress.
+The system challenged the traditional view that harmonics occur at integer frequency ratios and in consequence all music using this tuning produces low-frequency beating.
+In 2002 Harrison's last manuscript, A true and short, but full Account of the Foundation of Musick, or, as principally therein, of the Existence of the Natural Notes of Melody, was rediscovered in the US Library of Congress.
 His theories on the mathematics of bell manufacturing (using "Radical Numbers") are yet to be clearly understood.